MayADevBe/Sudoku-Solver-Generator/README.md

 # Sudoku
- Sudoku Game and Solver (Baktracking)
+ Sudoku Game and Solver (Backtracking)

-* space for new Game
+* press space for new Game
-* Enter to Solve
+* press enter to Solve
 * press number and click on field to assign